Do you panic in supermarket queues? Or queues in general? If so, you’re certainly not alone.

 Not only is this a great distraction technique, but focusing on the positive aspects of your life will lift your mood immediately –it’s a great shortcut to happiness!

-Use the time to make plans, whether that’s planning the evening meal, or something bigger like a filling out an application for a job, or goals for a business.
+Use the time to make plans, whether that’s planning the evening meal, or something bigger like filling out an application for a job, or goals for your business.

 Why make plans?

 In this technological age of information overload, we’re often we’re so busy dashing from one thing to another that we don’t spend enough time planning things out.
-Planning will distract you in a queue.
-It will also mean you are calmer in general and will make more of a success of the things you want to do in life – so use queue time as plan time.
+Planning will distract you when you’re stuck in a queue.
+It will also help you make a success of the things you want to do in life – so use queue time, as plan time!

-You don’t have to wait until you are in a queue and feeling anxious to practice these techniques.
-In fact the more you get used to doing them, the easier it will be for you to switch to them in anxious situatons. so pratice them at home, in the shower, when you’re doing housework etc.
+You don’t have to wait until you’re in a queue and feeling anxious to practice these techniques. get into the habit of doing these on a daily basis.
+The more you get used to doing them, the easier it will be for you to switch to them in anxious situatons, such as being in a queue.

-I’ve helped hundrds of peoeple overcome anxiety and panic attacks with my unique method of therapy combined with EFT.
+I’ve helped hundreds of people overcome anxiety and panic attacks, with my unique method of therapy combined with EFT.